tetsuo55/thermal_comfort/README.md

 - sensor_types

 `sensor_types` is a list of sensors that must be created.
-It can be any of: "absolutehumidity", "heatindex", "dewpoint", "perception".
+It can be any of: "absolutehumidity", "heatindex", "dewpoint", "perception", "simmerindex", "simmerzone".
 If not provided, all sensors will be created.

 ## Screenshots